You Are a ChampionAges 9-12

-Marcus Rashford MBE is famous worldwide for his skills both on and off the pitch – but before he was a Manchester United and England footballer, and long before he started his inspiring campaign to end child food poverty, he was just an average kid from Wythenshawe, South Manchester.
+Marcus Rashford MBE is famous worldwide for his skills both on and off the pitch – but before he was a Manchester United and England footballer, and long before he started his inspiring campaign to end child food poverty, he was just an ordinary kid from Wythenshawe, South Manchester.
 Now the nation's favourite footballer wants to show YOU how to achieve your dreams, in this positive and inspiring guide for life.

 Written with journalist Carl Anka, You Are a Champion is packed full of stories from Marcus’s own life, brilliant advice and top-tips from performance psychologist Katie Warriner.
 It will show you how to be the very BEST that you can be.

 - Be comfortable with who you are – you can't be a champion until you're happy being you!

 - Get out of your comfort zone and learn from your mistakes

 - Navigate adversity in a positive way

 - Find your team

 - Use your voice and stand up for others